168.

 Because you’re likely to confuse similar information if you study a lot of the same subject in one day.

-So to study smart, spread out your study time for each subject.
+So as a tip to learn faster, spread out your study time for each subject.
 In so doing, your brain will have more time to consolidate your learning.

 3. Review the information periodically, instead of cramming.